-Expanded vegetation cover in the northern circumpolar region and in the northern subtropics suggests that the amount of carbon stored in the vegetation and soils during the mid-Holocene was higher than at pre-industrial (see, e.g., [Adams et al., 1990]).
-Moreover, ice core data from the Vostok [Barnola et al., 1993] and the Taylor Dome [Indermühle et al., 1999] show that the atmospheric CO_2 concentration during 9 to 8 kyr BP was about 20 ppmv lower than the pre-industrial level.
-Analyzing the δ^{13} C record from the Taylor Dome, Indermühle et al. [1999] suggested that an increase in the atmospheric CO_2 concentration during the course of the Holocene was mainly caused by the decay of terrestrial carbon accumulated in the early Holocene.
-Alternatively, Broecker et al. [1999] suggested that the increase in the atmospheric CO_2 concentration during the Holocene can be explained by accounting for a carbonate compensation mechanism in the ocean which operates on a time scale of the order of 5 thousand years.
-Presumably, CO_2 release from the ocean during glacial-interglacial transition [Archer, 2000] led to an increase in the carbonate ion concentration in the deep ocean and a deepening of saturation horizon for calcite.
-The oceanic carbonate system had reacted by excessive accumulation of CaCO3 sediments and restoring of the carbonate ion concentration in the deep ocean.
-As a result, total ocean alkalinity declined, CO_2 solubility decreased, and atmospheric CO_2 concentration increased.
-The latter hypothesis is supported by analvsis of carbonate sediments in the deep tropical ocean and broad-scale evidence of excessive accumulation of $CaCO_3$ in the ocean during the Holocene [Milliman, 1993].
+[3] Expanded vegetation cover in the northern circumpolar region and in the northern subtropics suggests that the amount of carbon stored in the vegetation and soils during the mid-Holocene was higher than at preindustrial [e.g., Adams et al., 1990].
+Moreover, ice core data from the Vostok [Barnola et al., 1993] and the Taylor Dome [Indermühle et al., 1999] show that the atmospheric CO2 concentration during 9-8 kyr B.P. was about 20 ppmv lower than the preindustrial level.
+Analyzing the δ^{13} C record from the Taylor Dome, Indermühle et al. [1999] suggested that an increase in the atmospheric CO2 concentration during the course of the Holocene was mainly caused by the decay of terrestrial carbon accumulated in the early Holocene.
+Alternatively, Broecker et al. [1999] suggested that the increase